International Divorce in Japan

 However in the event that a mutual agreement is not obtained, firstly it is necessary to file a petition for mediation (conciliation) with a court for divorce in Japan (it is called “Chotei- Rikon” in Japanese).
 The mediation (conciliation) is a discussion between the parties in the court with the court as mediators (conciliation commissioners) and if a mutual agreement for divorce is not obtained from the other party, then it is necessary to file a lawsuit for divorce with the court (it is called “Saiban-Rikon” in Japanese).

 In a divorce lawsuit in Japan, it is examined whether there is a reason for divorce stipulated in Japanese Civil Code.
-Flirtation (illicit love affair, adultery), no bearing/payment of living expenses and no return home for long time, domestic violence/abusive expression, critical psychiatric disorder are examples of reasons.
+Infidelity (illicit love affair, or adultery), no bearing/payment of living expenses and no return home for long time, domestic violence/abusive expression, critical psychiatric disorder are examples of reasons.
 In addition there is a case that living apart for a long time may be a reason for divorce.

 Monetary matter regarding the consolation money (compensation), distribution of property, etc.

 Under the Japanese laws the spouse who caused a reason for divorce should pay the consolation money.
-A typical example of such cause is flirtation.
+A typical example of such cause is infidelity.
 The amount of the consolation money varies depending upon the cases.
 There were cases in the past that the money in the neighborhood of one million yen was ordered by the Japanese court and that the one close to ten million yen was ordered by the Japanese court.
 Our law office is in a position to provide a client with a rough idea of such amount of money after studying the situations of the client’s case.

 The distribution of property between spouses under the Japanese laws, means to distribute the common property accumulated during marriage.
 Basically it is distributed equally between the spouses with some exceptions.
 The property includes real estate (such as house and land), financial property (such as cash, deposits, shares, bonds, etc.).
 Accordingly the property distribution may become a large amount.